Skip links

 • Month 1: Focused on theory—modules like footprinting, scanning, enumeration, and malware.

-Amit: Time management.
-The CEH exam consists of 125 multiple-choice questions to be completed in 4 hours.
+AmitTime management.
+The CEH review members of 125 multiple choice questions to be completed in 4 hours.
 Some questions are lengthy and scenario-based, and you have to read carefully before answering.
-I made the mistake of spending too much time on the first 30 questions and had to rush toward the end.
+I made the missake of spending too much time on the first 30 questions and had to rush forward the end.

-Also, questions about compliance frameworks and legal aspects were more detailed than I expected.
+Also, questions about compliance frameworks and legal aspects Were more detailed than I expected.
 Fortunately, I had reviewed HIPAA, GDPR, and PCI-DSS just a few days before the exam.

-Amit: Besides the EC-Council courseware, here’s what I found helpful:
+Amit: Besides the EC-Council raceware, here

 • Books: